microsoft/vcpkg/docs/users/config-environment.md

 #### VCPKG_ROOT

 This environment variable can be set to a directory to use as the root of the vcpkg instance.
-This will be used if the vcpkg executable is not located within a valid root and the command line switch `--vcpkg_root` is unused.
+This will only be used if the vcpkg executable is not located within a valid root and the command line switch `--vcpkg-root` is unused.

 #### VCPKG_VISUAL_STUDIO_PATH